Model Mugging History

 The reasons these women failed were that they felt inhibited about hurting him.
 They felt uncomfortable about hitting because they were brought up with the mindset that “girls” are nice and did not hit or hurt people.
 Even though they were taught the proper techniques, most of them just froze in fear and were unable to overcome the “freeze response.”
 He extended the class and re-attacked the women and they overcame their inhibitions and began responding effectively.

 During the first fight at graduation, Matt was knocked unconscious.
 This demonstrated two points, first, the fighting techniques worked, and secondly he needed better protective body armor.
 Through the years of teaching this revolutionary program he was injured over forty times and knocked out twenty-two times.
-In the early 1980′s the program began to gain momentum and popularity.
+In the early 1980′s the program gained momentum and popularity.

 Martial Arts Training Revolutionized